Eye and Ear protection is REQUIRED

 Skeet shooters are not to load their shotguns unless they are on a designated shooting station.
 Actions always remain open otherwise, even when walking to and from the field.
 Never load more than 2 shells at one time.
 It is common practice to load 2 shells when shooting skeet.
 Skeet shooters are not allowed to shoot at targets that are out of bounds.
 At Station #8 the target will pass you if you don’t break it quickly.
 You are not to turn around and shoot at it after it has passed you.
 This is a serious safety infraction.

 Instructions for using our skeet traps are posted in each house.
+No one under the age of 16 is permitted in any high house or low house.
 If you encounter a problem STOP.
 Do Not try to adjust the trap yourself.
-Call Mike Hatfield, Jerry Grogan or Ricky Allen.
-Their numbers are posted in the houses.
+Call Mike Hatfield. at 336.589.4108.

 Please load the machines gently to avoid cracking the targets.
 DO NOT DECOCK the skeet traps.
 Please unplug both cords before you leave.
 This should stop some of the problems we have had with maintenance.
 Machines left plugged in are subject to costly damage during thunderstorms.